 The best Tagalongs for pulling a child behind your bike

-A tagalong bike (or trailer bike) is a single wheel which attaches onto the back of the adult bike and allows you to pull your child behind your bike.
-Tagalongs come with pedals but it’s not essential for your child to pedal at all times.
+A tagalong bike (or trailer bike) is a single-wheel attachment which fits onto the back of the adult bike and allows you to pull your child behind your bike.
+Tagalongs come with pedals but it's not essential for your child to pedal at all times.

 Here are our recommendations of the best tagalongs and trailer bikes that are currently available in the UK.
 Some trailer bikes are also available for international shipping.

 Single Speed Tag-Alongs do not have gears, so are cheaper than those that do.
 They are ideal for younger children (who get distracted easily by gears) or if you ride mainly flat routes.

 They come with a Burley Tailwind Rack that the tag-a-long fits easily into.
 It takes a bit of work to set up initially but then gives you the ability to attach panniers to your bike - great whether you're riding to the shops, carrying school books or off on a bike packing adventure.
 Note, however, that every bike you want to attach the tag-along to will need the rack, so it's not quite as flexible for occasional use on another bike use as the Wee-ride (featured next) - or if you don't want to have a rack fitter to your own bike.

 The Burley tagalongs come with a splash guard underneath the frame and a flag, but don't come supplied with a mudguard over the wheel.
 You should be able to attach your own if this is something you need.
 The tagalong can be detached from the rack easily when not in use and the arm can be removed for storage or transportation.